In September 2021, INZ announced some good news for New Zealand in general and the migrant community in particular.

 - are a critical worker and families who enter NZ in a 6+ month roles until 31 July 2022).

-To apply, they must also meet one of the following criteria:
+To apply, you must also meet one of the following criteria (specific to the dairy industry):

-- work in a role on the Long Term Skill Shortage List); or,
+- work in a role on the Long Term Skill Shortage List) or in a primary industry (includes farming and fisheries, for example)

-You must still be able to meet health and character standards.
-INZ have updated requirements and confirmed that English language test would not be required.
+In addition to being able to prove the above eligibility, you must still be able to meet health and character standards.
+INZ have updated requirements and confirmed that English language test would not be required but for partners/spouses to be included, the must meet ‘genuine and stable’ relationship criteria.

-The application process is promised to be simplified to deal with applications as quickly as possible and is divided into two phases:
+The application process is promised to be simplified to deal with applications as quickly as possible (INZ have said the target is 80% applications decided within a year) and is divided into two phases:

 |1 December 2021, for||1 March 2022, for|